-Seascape Character Areas

-a) To require that it be demonstrated that every effort has been made to visually integrate any proposed development within a Seascape Character area.
-This must be demonstrated by assessing the proposal in relation to:

-- Views from land to sea;

-- Views from sea to land;

-- Views along the coastline.

-- b) To ensure that appropriate standards of location, siting, design, finishing and landscaping are achieved.
+Development Plan Objective: Seascape Character Areas CDP14.6 It is an objective of Clare County Council: a) To require that it be demonstrated that every effort has been made to visually integrate any proposed development within a Seascape Character area.
+This must be demonstrated by assessing the proposal in relation to: • Views from land to sea; • Views from sea to land; • Views along the coastline. b) To ensure that appropriate standards of location, siting, design, finishing and landscaping are achieved.